drud/quicksprint/SPRINTUSER_README.md

 **⚠️Docker for Windows**: You *must* share the C: drive (preferably all drives, or any other drive your home directory may be on) under Docker->Settings->Shared Drives.

+**⚠️All users** Additional Docker **installation** troubleshooting and installation documentation is available at [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/).

-**⚠️Linux users:** You'll probably need the [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/) to get docker properly set up.
+-**⚠️Linux users:** You'll probably need the [ddev docker instructions](https://ddev.readthedocs.io/en/latest/users/docker_installation/) to confirm your versions of docker ce and docker-compose to get docker properly setup.

 **⚠️All users:** Now start the Docker app you installed.
-If Docker asks you to login, you can ignore this.
+Docker may ask you to create a DockerHub user account, and you may ignore this prompt safely and continue on below.

 #### 3.2 ddev